Ghana Army Soldier Killed in Blast During Counter-Terrorism Training Exercise

 He was reportedly stationed at the 10th Mechanised Battalion in Wa.

-Tributes have poured in for him online, which suggest that he played amateur football before enlisting in the armed forces.
-He was also an old student of Yendi Senior High School.
+Tributes poured in via Facebook, suggesting that he played amateur football before enlisting in the armed forces, and was an old student of Yendi Senior High School.

 Late in 2025, a military officer with the National Anti-Illegal Mining Operations Secretariat died after his team’s vehicle was involved in an accident at Obuasi.